wrjodjana/obsidian-vault/interview/company specific interviews/extrahop networks/prep.md

 **Tell me about a time you made a mistake that negatively impacted the team you were working with.**

+- **Situation:**

 **Tell me about a time you had to make trade-offs to complete an important project.**

 - **Situation:** Worked as a ml research assistant to help detect emotional tones during interview, further creating intervention strategies for young adults with disabilities
 - **Task:** We were in a rush to complete the paper they needed to submit approval, so we had to make a decision fast on model architecture and validation approach
 - **Action:** I decided on using the K-means clustering approach over more complex unsupervised learning prioritizing interpretability and fast implementation.
 Furthermore, instead of experimenting with multiple architecture I used existing implementations that the previous researchers used which was the BERT-based NLP model and just refactored alot of the code.
 I established a clear baseline early and optimized iteratively rather than pursuing perfect metrics from the start.
-- **Result:** Successfully met the paper submission deadline that would be actionable for those w
+- **Result:** Successfully met the paper submission deadline that would be actionable for those working with at-risk youth.
+Ended up extracting a lot of behavioral patterns that provided actionable insights on how to proceed with these young adults